hiveuprss/blockbio-hive/README.md

-# Blockbio 🐦 Hive Chain Info for Your Twitter Bio
+# Blockbio-Hive 🐦 Hive Chain Info for Your Twitter Bio

 ## Inspiration
-This project was forked from https://github.com/russeree/blockbio and adapted for Hive blockchain.
+This project was forked from https://github.com/russeree/blockbio and adapted for the Hive blockchain.

 ## What this repo is
-This is a loose NodeJS Script to update your twitter bio 'description' with the latest USD/Hive pair price priced from CoinGecko.
-This script is meant to be ran in the form of
+This is a loose NodeJS Script to update your twitter bio 'description' with the latest Hive block height, Hive supply and HBD supply.
+Alternatively, it can use USD/Hive pair price priced from CoinGecko.
+This script is meant to be run in the form of

 `path/to/node app.js`